 Tell the doctor and pharmacist about all of your child’s drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe to give this drug with all of your child’s other drugs and health problems.
 Do not start, stop, or change the dose of any drug your child takes without checking with the doctor.

 - Tell all of your child’s health care providers that your child is taking this drug.
 This includes your child’s doctors, nurses, pharmacists, and dentists.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

-- Slow heartbeat and the need to get a pacemaker have happened when amiodarone was given with this drug and certain other hepatitis C drugs.
+- Slow heartbeat and the need to get a pacemaker have happened when amiodarone was given with sofosbuvir and certain other hepatitis C drugs.
 Sometimes, this has been deadly.
 Slow heartbeat has happened up to 2 weeks after starting hepatitis C treatment.
-You will need to be watched closely if you will be taking amiodarone with hepatitis C treatment.
-Follow what your doctor has told you to do.
-Call your doctor right away if you have signs of slow heartbeat like chest pain, confusion, dizziness, passing out or near-passing out, memory problems, shortness of breath, tiredness, or weakness.
+Your child will need to be watched closely if your child will be taking amiodarone with hepatitis C treatment.
+Follow what your child’s doctor has told you to do.
+Call your child’s doctor right away if your child has signs of slow heartbeat like chest pain, confusion, dizziness, passing out or near-passing out, memory problems, shortness of breath, tiredness, or weakness.

 - Feeling tired or weak.

 These are not all of the side effects that may occur.
 If you have questions about side effects, call your child’s doctor.
 Call your child’s doctor for medical advice about side effects.

 You may report side effects to your national health agency.

 Give this drug as ordered by your child’s doctor.
 Read all information given to you.
 Follow all instructions closely.